 As mentioned before, many crews are still learning about fiber and how to handle it.
 For example, pre-terminated fiber is normally supplied at a specific length, meaning the slack needs to be stored within the box – but kept away from the RF components to avoid any damage during upgrades.

 What works best is a box that keeps the optical and RF layers apart, in separate compartments, with sufficient space to store excess fiber.
 To prevent accidental damage, the fiber compartment should be lockable, so that it can only be accessed by trained, authorized technicians – helping to reduce service calls and prevent vandalism.
 Ideally, the box should have an integrated splice platform, protecting the fragile fiber splices and a moisture-proof conduit entry for fiber to guard against damage from the elements.

 The communications industry is currently moving extremely fast.
 New technologies, such as RFoG and xPON, are increasingly being adopted, so operators need an enclosure that is fit for the future.
 It should be able to handle new pass-through optical signals and be expandable to accommodate passive splitting over multiple ports, a particularly vital feature for multi-dwelling units (MDUs).
 After all, no operator wants to go to the cost and time of replacing already installed boxes unnecessarily when technologies change.

 With the growth of combined coax and fiber networks, the need for a more compact, secure and purpose-designed single enclosure is growing.
 This can bring down installation costs, cut service calls and ensure maintenance is trouble-free, benefiting cable operators throughout the lifecycle of the deployment.

-To find out more about how PPC Broadband is meeting this challenge click here.
+Learn more about how PPC Broadband is meeting this challenge.